Department of Political Science

 601 University Place

 Evanston, IL 60208

-Daniel Galvin (Ph.D., Yale University) is Assistant Professor of Political Science and Faculty Fellow at the Institute for Policy Research at
+Daniel Galvin (Ph.D., Yale University) is Associate Professor of Political Science and Faculty Fellow at the Institute for Policy Research at

 Northwestern University.
 His primary areas of research and teaching include the U.S. presidency, political parties, and American political development.